 preparatory activities for the final solution should be carried

-out immediately in the territories in question, in which process
+out immediately in the territories in question, in which the process

 alarming the populace must be avoided.

-The meeting was closed with the request of the Chief of the
+The meeting was closed at the request of the Chief of the

 Security Police and the SD to the participants that they afford

 him appropriate support during the carrying out of the tasks

 I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
 Thank you.
 To donate click on the credit/debit card icon of the card you will use.
 If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
 Many thanks.